 Data shared is a problem halved

-There’s a lot of talk about data these days and it has often been lauded as ‘the new oil’.
+There's a lot of talk about data these days and it has often been lauded as "the new oil".
 This is mostly due to the enormous potential value of data.
-There are obviously a number of ways that data and oil are not at all alike, but it is still an interesting analogy not because of the lucrative likeness, but that there are other similarities that tell a more cautionary tale.
-That by allowing such a resource to be controlled by a small number of corporations driven by profit we potentially leave ourselves to go down the same paths we have with oil, where data becomes another misused resource that benefits the few not the many.
+There are obviously a number of ways that data and oil are not alike at all, but it is still an interesting analogy, not because of the lucrative likeness, but because there are other similarities that tell a more cautionary tale.
+By allowing such a resource to be controlled by a small number of corporations driven by profit, we potentially leave ourselves open to going down the same path we have with oil, where data becomes another misused resource that benefits the few and not the many.

 Data is Power

 Because data means knowledge and knowledge equals power.
-Good data that is.
-Poor quality data that is unreliable and badly structured is just a bunch of information that is of little value to anyone.
-Good data on the other hand that is in a form that means you can interrogate it, manipulate it, analyse it, learn from it and combine it with other datasets, can transform business processes, increase profits, improve effectiveness and efficiencies, and promote competition and innovation.
+Good data, that is.
+Poor quality data that is unreliable and badly structured is just a bunch of information of little value to anyone.
+Good data, on the other hand, is in a form that means you can interrogate it, manipulate it, analyse it, learn from it, and combine it with other datasets.
+It can transform business processes, increase profits, improve effectiveness and efficiency, and promote competition and innovation.

-Waste data is notoriously terrible: patchy, unreliable and siloed.
-When we speak to people from other industries, they are amazed that we don’t have comprehensive data for C&I waste.
-I’m shocked that local authorities seem to have to complete a number of different reports and surveys which seem to mostly cover the same information.
+Waste data is notoriously terrible: patchy, unreliable, and siloed.
+When we speak to people from other industries, they are amazed that we do not have comprehensive data for commercial and industrial waste.
+I am shocked that local authorities seem to have to complete a number of different reports and surveys which mostly cover the same information.
 And I have countless examples of people struggling to access the most basic data to guide them to do the right thing with their waste.

 Open Data is Open Power